matteodegobbi/vault/Reinforcement Learning/Dynamic Programming.md

 This algorithms takes care of the control part, where we improve the policy in order to make it closer to the optimal policy.
 Input: MDP
 Output: $\pi^*$, possibly also $v_*(s)$ and/or $q_*(s,a)$
-Policy iteration consists in repeated evaluation of the policy followed by using the greedy choice (based on the last evaluation) to improve the current policy bringing it closer to the optimal policy $\pi^*(a|s)$
+Policy iteration consists in repeated evaluation of the policy followed by using the greedy choice (based on the last evaluation) to improve the current policy by bringing it closer to the optimal policy $\pi^*(a|s)$
 ![[Pasted image 20251019143441.png]]

-The algorithm will converge to the optimal policy this can be proven by the Policy improvement theorem:
+The algorithm will converge to the optimal policy, this can be proven by the Policy improvement theorem.

 ### Policy Improvement theorem:
 We define the greedy policy $\pi'(s)=\arg\max\limits_{a\in \cal A}{q_\pi(s,a)}$, which tells us the action with highest action-value.
-Since we take the max the evaluation will be $\ge$ than. the value function when following the policy $\pi$.
+Since we take the maximum, the evaluation of $\pi'(s)$ will be $\ge$ than the value function when following the policy $\pi$.
 Then we can repeat the same argument iteratively to show how $v_\pi(s)\ge v_{\pi'}(s)$ This is shown here:
 ![[Pasted image 20251019145335.png]]